Tongue Tie and Sleep Apnea: The Craniofacial Connection

-An anatomically compromised upper airway appears to be one of the major factors in the “creation” of the patient with apnea.
-Maxillary hypoplasia, septal deviation, retrognathic maxilla and/or mandible—all these restrict the ability to breathe without resistance, and this continued effortful breathing can lead to apnea over time.
-Large tonsils and adenoids get most of the blame for creating the abnormalities in growth.
+An anatomically compromised upper airway appears to be one of the significant factors in the “creation” of the patient with apnea.
+Maxillary hypoplasia, septal deviation, retrognathic maxilla, and/or mandible restrict the ability to breathe without resistance, and continued effortful breathing can lead to apnea over time.
+Large tonsils and adenoids get most of the blame for creating abnormal growth.
 Recent studies, however, have identified ankyloglossia (tongue tie) as an explanation for the compromised growth and increased apnea risk.
-This article summarizes the findings from 71 articles focused on the link between tongue tie and sleep apnea.
+This article summarizes 71 articles’ findings on the link between tongue tie and sleep apnea.

-Tongue ties limit the movement of the tongue.
+Tongue ties limit tongue movement.
 The inability to move the tongue correctly impairs oral function: sucking, chewing, swallowing, and speaking.
-It can compromise the ability to breastfeed, a principal factor in craniofacial development.
+It can also compromise the ability to breastfeed, a principal factor in craniofacial development.
 In addition, the inability to maintain force in the palate while breathing through the nose appears to alter the growth of the maxilla.

 Article Summary: Connection Between Tongue Tie and Sleep Apnea

-1. Guilleminault, et al. examined two groups of children between 3-12 years old (n=150): those who were functionally tongue tied and those with normal attachment.
-The ankyloglossia was significantly related to higher apnea levels in boys.
-The conclusion was that a shortened frenulum was associated with apnea as they age.
+1. Guilleminault et al. examined two groups of children between 3 and 12 years old (n=150): those who were functionally tongue-tied and those with normal attachment.
+Ankyloglossia was significantly related to higher apnea levels in boys.
+The conclusion was that a shortened frenulum was associated with apnea as they aged.

-3. A prospective study followed thirty-seven children with short lingual frenulums from 13 months to 12 years after frenectomy.
+3. A prospective study followed 37 children with short lingual frenulae from 13 months to 12 years after frenectomy.
 Twenty-four were snorers before the surgery.
-After surgery, improvement was noted in sixteen patients.
+After surgery, improvement was noted in 16 patients.
 The study cited improved sleep as well as improvements in speech and swallowing.

-4. Zaghi's retrospective cohort followed all ages of patients undergoing frenectomy combined with myofunctional therapy.
-This group included 110 children.
-The study found that frenuloplasty paired with myofunctional therapy is safe and effective for treatment of mouth breathing, snoring, bruxism, and myofascial tension.
+4. Zaghi’s retrospective cohort followed 110 children aged all over who underwent frenectomy combined with myofunctional therapy.
+The study found that frenuloplasty paired with myofunctional therapy is safe and effective for treating mouth breathing, snoring, bruxism, and myofascial tension.

-Guilleminault's article noted there were significant anatomic differences between the tongue tied and normal groups.
+Guilleminault’s article noted significant anatomic differences between the tongue-tied and normal groups.
 They found that the ankyloglossia group had a higher palate and greater maxillary hypoplasia.

 This raises some questions: How closely connected are tongue tie and sleep apnea?
 Would correcting the tongue tie have an impact on preventing the apnea?

-If we use long-term, follow up studies on adenotonsillectomy (AT) as an indicator the answer would be no, it will not help overall.
+If we use long-term follow-up studies on adenotonsillectomy (AT) as an indicator, the answer would be no; it will not help overall.
 Removal of lymph tissue does have a short-term benefit.
 However, many of the patients needing AT are craniofacially altered because of their dysfunctional breathing patterns.
 Those changes eventually cause a return of sleep-disordered breathing.
-Therefore, Guilleminault's article stresses, early detection, and elimination of the tie for future benefit is important.
+Therefore, Guilleminault’s article stresses that early detection and elimination of the tie for future benefit is essential.
 If the anatomy has already been damaged, correction is of vital importance.

 The Benefits of Myofunctional Therapy